Repeat Prescriptions - During Coronavirus

-The surgery uses its best endeavours to ensure repeat prescriptions authorised by your doctor are available for collection within two working days (excludes weekends/holidays) and these can be collected only during normal opening hours.
+We aim to have your prescription ready for you within two working days (excludes weekends/holidays).
 Alterations to items on your prescription or new items added by the hospital may take slightly longer to prepare.

 Electronic Prescription Service